Text in a Microsoft Word document occasionally needs to be put in the center of the page between the left and right

 Step 4: Click the desired alignment option in the Alignment section of the ribbon.

-- You can also center text horizontally by selecting it then pressing Ctrl + E on your keyboard.
+- You can also center text horizontally by selecting it and then pressing Ctrl + E on your keyboard.

 - If you center some text in your document, the center align text setting will typically persist.
 You will likely need to select the Left Align option after centering your text if you want to return to normal text alignment after centering some of your text.